jasoncooperpiano/.github/profile/README.md

 :-:|:-:

 > [!TIP]
 > Swipe right/left to move between albums (on mobile).
-Click a song title link to navigate the README music player (and listen directly on GitHub).
+Click a song title link to open it in the README music player (and listen directly on GitHub).

 > [!NOTE]
 > This README music player is intended/built for desktop and mobile/in-app browsers and is compatible with both light and dark modes.
 Audio playback is still only supported in GitHub Organization/Profile READMEs through video files (videos begin muted by default!).